To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 ## 3. Tutorials

 ### Step-1: Create the new game
 When you launch GODOT Engine, you'll see the Project Manager as below.
+If you launch it at first time, no project appears in this Project Manager.
+Please click the "New Project".
 ![Godot 101](https://github.com/To-Fujita/Images/blob/master/Godot-101.jpg "Godot 101")

 ![Godot 102](https://github.com/To-Fujita/Images/blob/master/Godot-102.jpg "Godot 102")